 For peeled, slant cut stems, scald for 1 minute.

-When freezing broccoli, during packing the vegetable requires no headspace.
+When packaging broccoli for freezing, the vegetable requires no headspace.

 Broccoli is one of the best vegetables we have for freezing.

 You can freeze the vegetable in the standard fashion listed above or separated into batches of flowerets with slanted cut stems, or made into a puree.

 The directions for these optional methods of freezing broccoli mentioned are given below.

 Although it is possible to can broccoli, it is not recommended because the vegetable will be dark and mushy.